 Exercise, both aerobic and strength training, improves the body’s response to insulin, as muscle and fat become more efficient in removing glucose from the blood, says Katt.

-“There is some data indicating that interval training provides the best benefit for insulin resistance (pre-diabetes),” says Amy Doneen, MSN, ARNP, co-author of Beat the Heart Attack Gene (Wiley, 2014) with Bradley Bale, MD.
-“Interval training requires cyclic raising of the heart rate beyond 70 percent of maximum for a period of time and then reducing the intensity back to moderate” for a similar amount of time.
+“There is some data indicating that interval training provides the best benefit for insulin resistance (pre-diabetes),” says Amy Doneen, MSN, ARNP, co-author of Beat the Heart Attack Gene (Wiley, 2014).
+“Interval training requires cyclic raising of the heart rate beyond 70 percent of [a person’s] maximum for a period of time and then reducing the intensity back to moderate” for a similar amount of time.
+(The American Heart Association defines “moderate intensity” as 50 to 70 percent of maximum heart rate).
 The intervals can run from several seconds to several minutes.
-(Moderate intensity is considered 50-70 percent of your maximum heart rate [MHR]; vigorous intensity is 70-85 percent of MHR.
-To find your MHR, subtract your age from 220.
-Multiply that answer by .50 and .70 to find your moderate intensity range and by .70 and .85 to find your vigorous intensity range.
-Check with your doctor to find the MHR that’s right for you.)

 High Blood Pressure/Heart Disease

 Common Medications: Microzide (hydrochlorothiazide), Lasix (furosemide) — diuretics

 Prinivil (lisinopril), Monopril (fosinopril) — angiotensin converting enzyme inhibitors (ACE inhibitors)

 Norvasc (amlodipine), Cartia (diltiazem) — calcium channel blockers